ncatlab/nlab-content/pages/8518.md

 **Closedness of pullback squares under composition.**

-* The composition of two pullback squares is a pullback square
+* The composition of two pullback squares is a pullback square.

 **Outer square being a pullback implies left-hand square being a pullback, in the presence of a jointly monic span.**